robustrobotics/nonasymptotic-mp/notes_for_prm_implementation.md

 # PRM Implementation (since ompl doesn't give us the level of control we need)

 ## Ingredients:
-- Efficient and relatively accurate NN datastructure
+- Efficient and relatively accurate NN datastructure (pynndescent?)
-- An alternate way to represent the roadmap grap
+- An alternate way to represent the roadmap grap (networkit?)
-- An efficient implementation of a graph search algorithm.
+- An efficient implementation of a graph search algorithm. (networkit?)
 - A way to check the validity of edges given our current representation of the hypercube environment.
+(Done!)

 ## Interface Requirements:
 - Similar interface to OMPL... except we only care about real vector spaces with the default Euclidean metric